opensourceworks-org/object-storage-proxy/README.md

 A fast and safe in-process reverse proxy server, based on Cloudflare's [pingora](https://github.com/cloudflare/pingora?tab=readme-ov-file), to reverse proxy AWS and IBM Cloud Object Storage buckets and integrate your Authentication and Authorization services.

+Decouples frontend from backend authentication and authorization.

 - [x] Takes a Python authorization callable (allows you to plug in your own authorization services) and api_key fetch callback function and cos bucket dictionary.
 - [x] The validation is cached with optional ttl (default 5min, keep it short).
 - [x] The apikey is used to authenticate against IBM's IAM endpoint and is cached and renewed on expiration.
 (IBM only)
-- [x] If no apikey is provided, a Python function can be passed in to fetch the apikey or hmac keys for any given bucket (run once).
+- [x] If no apikey or hmac keypair is provided, a Python function can be passed in to fetch the apikey or hmac keys for any given bucket (run once).
-- [x] HMAC support: passing in access and secret id keys (or as json string from python credentials callable), will be used to sign the request (AWS/IBM/..)
+- [x] HMAC support: passing in access and secret id keys (or as json string from python credentials callable), will be used to sign the upstream request (AWS/IBM/..)
+- [x] frontend request is signed with your own custom keypair
+- [x] supports running in cloud environments / proxy headers for request signature validation

 The bucket dict contains for each bucket: